Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Configuration File Samples
 --------------------------

-The "config-sample" directory for each product contains a sample Terracotta configuration file with example settings appropriate for a typical deployment.
+The "config-examples" directory for each product contains a sample Terracotta configuration file with example settings appropriate for a typical deployment.
 The directory also contains a reference configuration file for a complete explanation of the options available.